What to Eat (and Avoid) to Increase Your Testosterone

 Too Much Body Fat

-Fat tissue, particularly visceral (abdominal) fat, converts testosterone to oestrogen via an enzyme called aromatase.
+Fat tissue, particularly the visceral (abdominal) fat, converts testosterone to oestrogen via an enzyme called aromatase.
 Carrying too much body fat suppresses testosterone.
 So if you’re overweight, losing fat is one of the most effective things you can do for your testosterone levels.

 Supplements That Work (and Ones That Don't)